rajeshbabu-oviva/otel-keycloak-react/README.md

 - go to http://localhost:8080/auth/admin and login using _admin_ as both username and password.
 - create a new realm called _opentelemetry_
 - under the realm create a new client called _react-app_ and add root url as the url of the frontend app in our case, http://localhost:3001/.
+- create a user under the realm and also set the password for that specific user.

 ### Run the frontend
 Once both the collector backend and the auth server are ready, now its time to run the frontend.
 In order run that do the following: